 MANAGING YOUR DUTIES

-Papercourt Sailing Club for some years used DutyMan to manage our duty rostering.
-DutyMan was a web-based system which enabled members to view the duty roster online, be automatically notified of their assigned duties, confirm availability and facilitate duty swaps.
-The Club has now moved to Sailing Club Manager for its electronic administration, which will similarly enable members to manage their duties online, just as DutyMan did.
-The use of DutyMan ended with duties up to Saturday, 22 April 2017.
-All duties from and including Saturday, 22 April are now managed through Sailing Club Manager.
+Papercourt Sailing Club uses Sailing Club Manager, an internet-based administration system, for the management of the duties roster, amongst other things.
+It enables members to view the duties roster online, be automatically notified of their assigned duties, confirm availability and facilitate duty swaps.
 You can access Sailing Club Manager using the links in the panel on the right.
 To login to Sailing Club Manager you will need the username and password sent to you from membership@papercourt (your username will probably be your email address).
-If you have lost or forgotten your username then email firstname.lastname@example.org.
+If you have lost or forgotten your username then email email@example.com.
 Your password can be re-set in Sailing Club Manager.
 When you volunteer for a duty, or you are allocated a duty, Sailing Club Manager will send an automatic email asking you to ‘accept’ the duty.
 You must reply.
 If you don’t the system will assume you are not accepting it and may allocate you another duty.

 Rostered members are sent the security codes that they require by Sailing Club Manager.
 These can also be viewed and printed directly from Sailing Club Manager once logged in.
 The security codes are changed frequently so please always check on the system that you have the correct code prior to your duty.

-The main clubroom, where the galley and bar are located, is additionally protected by an intruder alarm.
-Operating instructions are made available to specific members as required – contact the Duty Officer for details email@example.com
+The main clubroom, where the galley and bar are located, and the Boathouse are additionally protected by an intruder alarm.
+Operating instructions are made available to specific members as required – contact the Duty Officer for details firstname.lastname@example.org

 NB: Please do not attempt to enter the main clubroom without these directions as the alarm will be activated.